kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/aks/console/docs/01-sign-in.md

 # Provision lab

+Last updated: March 2024

-Provision your Azure playground lab<br/>
+### Provision your Azure playground lab

-Prerequisite: Premium KodeKloud subscription<br/>
+Prerequisite: Premium KodeKloud subscription

 Access this link: https://kodekloud.com/playgrounds/playground-azure and click `START LAB` to request a new Azure Playground instance.
 After a few seconds, you will receive your temporary Azure portal account like this:

 ![image](../images/01-sign-in.jpeg)